seed-run/homepage/_posts/2019-07-25-circleci-vs-travisci-vs-codepipeline-vs-seed.md

 ### 7. Cost

+Finally, let's talk about price.
 All these services have their own pricing models and it can be tricky to compare them at a glance.
 So it's worth taking a deeper look at them.

 **Circle/Travis**
 - Comparatively expensive.